Courses (organized by level)

 Applied models in operations research, including applications in supply chain, energy, health care, and other fields.
 Seminal models, theorems, algorithms, and experience in translating practical problems into mathematical ones.

 Applications of discrete and continuous simulation techniques in modeling industrial systems.
 Simulation using a highlevel simulation language.
 Design of simulation experiments.
-This course is a version of IE 305 for graduate students, with research projects and advanced assignments.
+This course is a version of ISE 308 for graduate students, with advanced assignments.
+A student can receive credit for only one of the following courses: ISE 305, ISE 404, ISE 308, and ISE 408.

 Experimental procedures for sorting out important causal variables, finding optimum conditions, continuously improving processes, and trouble shooting.
 Applications to laboratory, pilot plant and factory.
 Must have some statistical background and experimentation in prospect.